apache/celix/documents/cmake_commands/README.md

 extension) if the bundle is a file (absolute path).

 ## celix_target_bundle_set_definition
-Add a compile definition with a set of bundles to a target.
+Add a compile-definition with a set of comma seperated bundles paths to a target and also adds the bundles as dependency to the target.

 ```CMake
 celix_target_bundle_set_definition(<cmake_target>